 Practicing patience requires active and attentive listening and putting your frustration aside to help solve a problem that you may or may not be directly related to.
 Showing someone that you respect what they have to say is the biggest compliment you can give.
 Don’t be in a hurry to get everything done as quickly as possible and show that you respect the problem at hand.

 Don’t run away from personal responsibility.

 We naturally get impatient with people who don’t listen, don’t take direction well, and constantly make excuses.
-It’s frustrating for anybody to have to listen to the same song and dance over and over again when there are more important objectives to be completed.
 With disregard to the fact that the same person may always make things difficult, remember to take them seriously at the same time.
 What they have to say may involve something you are responsible for and it is important you stay accountable.

 Seek perspective from a trusted resource.

 Before you are ready to throw in the towel and have had it up to your head with aggravation, remind yourself of the end goal and seek out guidance from someone you trust.
 This trusted resource could help find a valuable solution and provide you with a much-needed change in perspective.
 It will ease your nerves and decrease stress.

 Taking sides is a killer of camaraderie and trust.
 How employees are managed may revel tension points and causes of an ongoing problem.
 You must be extremely open minded and patient to use a situation as an opportunity for growth and development.
 Taking sides will only hinder your view of others and inhibit you from seeing the value that others add to the organization.

 Patience is not something we all have; it’s something we must actively do.
 It’s like creating a habit, the more often we practice something, the more likely it becomes second nature to our daily actions.
 Patience is a virtue, and a virtue that can greatly increase success.